- Travel Info

 Day 4 : SUR TO WAHIBA SANDS ( DESERT)

 0830 HRS: Depart Sur in the morning and proceed to Wadi Bani Khalid, one of the most beautiful oasis in Oman.
-It is a lush valley oasis with date palms & pools surrounded by steep cliffs.
+It is a lush valley oasis with date palms & pools surrounded by cliffs.
 The guests can enjoy a refreshing swim in the natural pools of the wadi.
-Continue to Wahiba Sands, where guests can enjoy dune driving and see the majestic sand dunes that are 200 kilometers long and 100 kilometers wide and soar up to 150 meters and appear in a variety of hues from orange to deep amber.
-This includes stop in a Bedouin campsite.
+Continue to the Wahiba Sands, where guests can enjoy dune driving and see the majestic dunes that are 200 kilometers long and 100 kilometers wide and soar up to 150 meters and appear in a variety of hues from orange to deep amber.
+This includes stopping at a Bedouin campsite.
 Picnic lunch included.
 (DINNER &

 mountains, passing the dramatic craggy peaks of the Jebel Akhdar (‘Green Mountain’) range, the highest mountain range in Oman.
-Despite its desolate and barren nature, small settlements cling to the plateau areas, nestling in the lunar like landscape.
-For thousands of years self-sufficient oases have flourished in the folds of rocks, using an ancient irrigation system known as falaj.
-These are water channels that never dry up, often contoured round wadis
+Despite its desolate and barren nature, small settlements cling to the plateau areas, nestling in the lunar-like landscape.
+For thousands of years, self-sufficient oases have flourished in the folds of rocks, using an ancient irrigation system known as falaj.
+These are water channels that never dry up, often contoured around wadis

 Day 7: DRIVE VIA WADI BANI AWF TO MUSCAT